Back Workouts with Resistance Bands for Home or On-the-Go

 1. Stand on the resistance band with your feet hip-width apart.
 Hold the handles with an overhand grip.

-• Make sure you go through the full range of motion and keep your form correct.
+6. Ensure you go through theย full range of motionย and correct your form.

 Resistance Band Upright Row